yonasBSD/forgejo/CONTRIBUTING.md

 ## Feature branches

-All *Feature branches* are based on the \*forgejo-development branch which provides the Woodpecker CI configuration and other development tools.
+All *Feature branches* are based on the \*forgejo-development branch which provides and other development tools and documenation.

+The \*forgejo-development branch is based on the \*forgejo-ci branch which provides the Woodpecker CI configuration.

 The purpose of each *Feature branch* is documented below: